 Each year, the Cabinet decides the total amount of grant funds to be awarded and may specify a dollar limit for individual proposals (e.g. $50,000 awarded in total and no more than $25,000 awarded to a single organization/entity).
 In recent years, TWF has awarded a total of $45,000-$50,000 in grants annually.

-Funding decisions are made by the TWF membership through a two-step process involving a Grant Review Panel and voting by TWF members.
+Funding decisions are made by The Women’s Fund members through a two-step process involving a review panel and a full membership vote.

-The GRP selects the most compelling proposals and these finalists are put on a ballot for voting by the full TWF membership in the fall.
-Members can be sure that the proposals and the organizations have been fully reviewed by the Grant Review Panel and that the GRP is confident that the finalists will indeed deliver on the promise of improving the lives of women and children in our community.
+The panel then votes on the final slate of proposals to be placed on the ballot and presented to the full TWF membership for a vote.
+Members can be confident that the proposals and the organizations have been fully vetted by the Grant Review Panel and that the panel is confident that the finalists will indeed deliver on the goal of creating a better future for women and children in our community.

-TWF members receive written summaries of the proposals in an email ballot format, along with a short video featuring a representative from the organization highlighting the key elements and expected impact of the proposal.
-If a member prefers to receive a paper ballot, they may request that a ballot be mailed to them.
+In October, members receive written summaries of the proposals in an email ballot format, along with a short video featuring a representative from the organization highlighting the key elements and expected impact of the proposal.
 Only current members are eligible to vote.
 Members are given 7-10 days to review the ballot and cast their vote.
 Members may vote for only one project proposal.

 TWF members with at least two years of membership are eligible to serve on the Grant Review Panel.
 Five people are chosen from a pool of qualified interested members in a random drawing and serve for two years.
 Additionally, the Chair of the Grant Committee and one member of TWF Cabinet also join the panel, bringing the total to seven members serving on the panel.
 A program officer of the Community Foundation assists the Grant Review Panel in the vetting process to ensure adherence to best practices.